zawadTazwar/UserReviewDashboard/docs/code_review.md

 * Coding style conventions: Everything passes now since we added docstrings.
 * Code Guidelines: Guidelines were reviewed and it is approved.

+## Sprint 3 Code Review

+__Pull Request #117-119 (Date: Nov.
+17)__
+* Added meetingNotes and created the basic frontend for contact us, forgot password, and top_reviewer
+* __Participants of review:__ Everyone
+* Jason was assigned this task.
+He created the form and page for contact us.
+And created basic templates with nothing on them for forgot password and top_reviewer.
+* __Does it cause rest of code to not work?__ Code still works properly and new code does as well.
+* __Coding style conventions:__ Code does follow our conventions.
+* __Code Guidelines:__ Code guidelines were checked and code is approved.
+* __Improvement:__ No improvement found.
+The backend implementation for the features just need to be finished for it to work.

+__Pull Request #120 (Date: Nov.
+22)__
+* Only meetingNotes.
+No need for code review.

+__Pull Request #122 (Date: Nov.
+27)__
+* Implemented the backend for contact us page.
+And updated the profile page so everyone can view peoples profiles.
+* __Participants of review:__ Everyone
+* Dayeem was assigned this task.
+He created the backend by getting the info from the form and sending an email using sendgrid api to alert the dev team.
+Profile page was also updated so we can view other users profile.
+Just like profile/<username>.
+* __Does it cause rest of code to not work?__ Code still works properly and new code does as well.
+* __Coding style conventions:__ Code does follow our conventions.
+* __Code Guidelines:__ Code guidelines were checked and code is approved.
+* __Improvement:__ We could add hyperlinks on our other features so it sends you to their profile when clicking on a users name for things like their comments or reviews.

+__Pull Request #123 (Date: Nov.
+27)__
+* Implemented the backend for forgot password and updated the frontend.
+* __Participants of review:__ Everyone
+* Mahad was assigned this task.
+He created the backend to email the user for forgot password and then the user can click on the link they receive via email and update their password in the database.
+He also updated the frontend to add a form for putting in your email that is connected to your account.
+* __Does it cause rest of code to not work?__ Code still works properly and new code does as well.
+* __Coding style conventions:__ Code does follow our conventions.
+* __Code Guidelines:__ Code guidelines were checked and code is approved.
+* __Improvement:__ No improvement found.

+__Pull Request #124 (Date: Dec.
+6)__
+* added the top reviewer backend and frontend
+* __Participants of review:__ Everyone
+* Zawad was assigned this task.
+He added the code to calculate and display the top_reviewer as well as added the buttons to like the profile.
+* __Does it cause rest of code to not work?__ Code still works properly and new code does as well.
+* __Coding style conventions:__ Code does follow our conventions.
+* __Code Guidelines:__ Code guidelines were checked and code is approved.
+* __Improvement:__ No improvement found.

+__Pull Request #125 (Date: Dec.
+7)__
+* added microservices document.
+No code review needed.

+__All other pull requests will be documentation only.
+No need for reviews.__

+**Final Code Review of Sprint 3 (Date: Dec.
+10)**
+* All code is in place and are working.
+* Unit Tests all pass.
+* Coding style conventions: Everything passes now since we added docstrings.
+* Code Guidelines: Guidelines were reviewed and it is approved.